naninovel/docs/docs/en/guide/text-printers.md

 — here, both `MC` and `AC` variables (presumably containing player-specified character names) will be exposed in the generated localization document, so that translators would be able to change their order, when necessary.

 ::: warning
-Refrain from using this feature with expressions that mutate or depend on game state, as it may cause undefined behaviour.
-For example, consider an expression, which result depends on a local variable `foo`, while a message with this expression was printed at some point and is kept in backlog.
-Should player change locale, the expression will be re-evaluated using whatever value `foo` has at the time locale is changed, which may be different from the time when it was initially printed.
+Refrain from using this feature with expressions that mutate or depend on game state, as it may cause undefined behavior.
+For example, consider an expression whose result depends on a local variable `foo`, while a message with this expression was printed at some point and is kept in backlog.
+Should the player change the locale, the expression will be re-evaluated using whatever value `foo` has at the time the locale is changed, which may be different from the time when it was initially printed.
 :::

 ## Select Tag